yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL step-by-step - Containers and DevOps.md

     ```

-16. Save the file with `<esc>:wq`
+16. Save the file with `<esc>:wq`.

-17. Create the ingress using kubectl
+17. Create the ingress using kubectl.

     ```bash
     kubectl create --save-config=true -f content.ingress.yml